 As a reminder:

-  - The rule only temporarily extended your premium due date.
+- The Outbreak Period relief only temporarily extended your premium due date.

 - Monthly premiums are not forgiven.

 - All coverages will be retroactively terminated if premiums are not paid in full.

 - Coverage will end the last day of the month for which full premium was received

 - If you received services, you may be responsible for any claims incurred once coverage ends.

 For more information regarding the Outbreak Period relief, please see the following:

 EBSA Notice 2021-01